 Seven days.
 Twenty students.
 A new language that will last a lifetime.

-When each workshop ends, Mr. Roberts donates four cameras plus photo software so that participants can continue to develop their skills.
+When each workshop ends, Mr. Roberts donates four professional-level cameras plus sophisticated photo software so that participants can continue to develop their skills.
 He also works with local partners to train staff and secure photographers from each country who participate in the workshop and continue to mentor the novice photographers.
 He uses a private website so that students can continue to submit their work to improve their skills and continue their photographic education.
-The well-developed and strongly supported process of continuing education is a unique and distinguishing element of this program.
+The well-developed and strongly supported process of continuing education, amplified by a series of advanced workshops, is a unique and distinguishing element of this program.

 In May 2016, a comprehensive collection of students’ photographs was exhibited at The Aga Khan Museum and Ismaili Center in Toronto, coinciding with The Contact Photo Festival.